An Important Message

-- Once you select a rate, you'll provide a bit more information, including details about your loans.
+- You'll provide a bit more information, including details about your loans.

 - We'll run a hard pull on your credit for approval, and if you're conditionally approved, we'll request that you upload a few documents.

-- Upon final approval, you'll select a fixed or variable interest rate and e-sign your loan document.
+- Upon final approval, you'll e-sign your loan document.